 Lynn University, a private liberal arts university with 2,800 undergraduates in Boca Raton, Florida, boasts international flair with flags of all nations ringing the grassy entrance to the main admissions building.
-In fact, 75% of the 2500 undergraduate students hail from out of state and 24% from out of the country.
+In fact, 75% of the 2500 undergraduate students hail from out of state and nearly 20% are international students.
 With a goal of graduating students who are equally socially confident and socially conscientious, Lynn University emphasizes writing and presenting equally in its coursework.
 Lynn proudly offers small class sizes, no lecture halls, no grad student teachers, and no tenure for faculty as evidence of the focused learning opportunity for students.
 The faculty to student ratio is 17 to 1, and the average class size is 15.

 While Lynn University offers 29 majors, many students opt to major in business, which has concentrations in international, aviation, sports, fashion and retail, and entrepreneurship.
 Other top majors include Psychology and Criminal Justice, and Lynn’s Conservatory of Music offers options for students pursuing the arts.

 Lynn’s Admissions office is very professional.
 Everyone was very pressed and polished in appearance and communication.
 Equally notable was the friendly nature of everyone from the entrance gate guard to the student volunteers and the admissions representatives.
-Admission Counselor Arturo Hodgson, who reads applications from Southern California applicants, remembered meeting the Magellan team on his visit to LA!
-The Admissions representative mentioned that they really look for students who are active in their community through service, sports, and leadership, as well as demonstrating interest in Lynn.
+Admissions representatives stress that they really look for students who are active in their community through service, sports, and leadership, as well as demonstrating interest in Lynn.

 One of only 5 universities noted as an Apple Distinguished School, Lynn University has earned a spot on the US News Top 20 innovative universities list.
 Although the library remains fully stocked with research materials, you won’t find students hunched over textbooks or dragging heavy backpacks.
 Every Lynn University student is issued an iPad where all textbooks are downloaded and professors often airdrop lecture notes.
 My student tour guide, a sophomore, said he had spent all of $27 on books so far at Lynn.
 This policy ends up saving students thousands of dollars on books by the time they graduate.
 They’ve even removed the word “bookstore” from the name of the campus store.